Elle-est-au-nord/stories-lavigne/README.md

 <img src="img/album_covers.png" title="Lavigne studio album covers" />
 [6]

 Avril Lavigne's albums popularity decreased especially after the 3rd album.
-This third album seems different musically (tempo, energy, speechiness) and has songs viewed as part of a style called "Bubblegum Pop".
+This third album seems different in its content (more energy, more speechiness) and has songs viewed as part of a style called "Bubblegum Pop" and the first time Avril Lavigne produces songs.
 It was made after she left Arista Records, and after the biggest musicians turnover in her backing band.
 While her style (hair, clothes) started to change between the two first albums (released in 2002 and 2004), which is consistent with her leaving teenagehood, her biggest musical change happened on the third album (2007).
 This change in both style and music has lost her a part of her fans.
 And it could obviously not be explained by the artist being replaced in 2003.

 ```python